×

 Papaya leaf extract has attracted attention for its potential role in managing low counts.
 So far, research into the impact of papaya leaf extract on platelet count has demonstrated generally encouraging results, but more thorough studies are required to establish definite evidence.

-Papaya leaf extract can be taken in different forms such as teas, juices or supplements.
-However, the amount of extract administered can also vary in terms of dosage purity and safety and hence this has to be used with a lot of care as well especially for individuals who have health complications or those on medication.
+Papaya leaf extract can be taken in different forms, such as teas, juices, or supplements.
+However, the amount of extract administered can also vary in terms of dosage purity and safety, and hence, this has to be used with a lot of care as well, especially for individuals who have health complications or those on medication.

 Papaya